rohits79/Notes/Git/Branch.md

 Branching

-- Origin is the default branch created when we run git init
+- Master is the default branch created when we run git init

 - HEAD is the pointer that points to the current branch